AL-Noman21/Samsung-Floating-Features-Collection-/README.md

 Samsung Floating Features Collection For Custom Rom .

+You need to add those code into your floating_feature.xml

 Floating feature locating >

 # If you have just system partition then